History-deterministic Parikh Automata: Introduction

 For example the language of words over the alphabet~$\set{0,1}$ having a prefix with strictly more $1$'s than $0$'s is accepted by a Parikh automaton that starts by counting the number of $0$'s and $1$'s and after some prefix nondeterministically stops counting during the processing of the input.
 It accepts if the counter counting the $1$'s is, at the end of the run, indeed larger than the counter counting the $0$'s.
-Note that the nondeterministic choice can be made based on the word processed so far, i.e., as soon as a prefix with more $1$'s than $0$'s is encountered, the counting is stopped.
+Note that the nondeterministic choice can be made based on the word processed thus far, i.e., as soon as a prefix with more $1$'s than $0$'s is encountered, the counting is stopped.
 Hence, the automaton described above is in fact history-deterministic.

 Klaedtke and Rueß~\cite{KR} showed Parikh automata to be expressively equivalent to a quantitative version of existential weak MSO that allows for reasoning about set cardinalities.
 Their expressiveness also coincides with that of reversal-bounded counter machines~\cite{KR}, in which counters can go from decrementing to incrementing only a bounded number of times, but in which counters affect control flow~\cite{Ibarra78RBCM}.
 The weakly unambiguous restriction of Parikh automata, that is, those that have at most one accepting run, on the other hand, coincide with unambiguous reversal-bounded counter machines~\cite{BCKN20}.
-Parikh automata are also expressively equivalent to weighted finite automata over the groups $(\mathbb{Z}^k, +, 0)$~\cite{DM00,MS01} for $k \geqslant 1$.
+Parikh automata are also expressively equivalent to weighted finite automata over the groups~$(\mathbb{Z}^k, +, 0)$~\cite{DM00,MS01} for $k \geqslant 1$.
 This shows that Parikh automata accept a natural class of quantitative specifications.

-Despite their expressiveness, Parikh automata retain some decidability: nonemptiness, in particular, is \NP-complete~\cite{FL}.
-For weakly unambiguous Parikh automata, inclusion~\cite{CM17} and regular separability~\cite{CCLP17} are decidable as well.
-Figueira and Libkin~\cite{FL} also argued that this model is well-suited for querying graph databases, while mitigating some of the complexity issues related with more expressive query languages.
+Despite their expressiveness, nondeterministic Parikh automata retain some decidability: nonemptiness, in particular, is \NP-complete~\cite{FL} and regular separability is decidable~\cite{CCLP17}.
+For weakly unambiguous Parikh automata, inclusion is decidable~\cite{CM17}.
+On the other hand, for deterministic Parikh automata, finiteness, universality, regularity, and model-checking are decidable as well~\cite{CFM12,KR}.
+Figueira and Libkin~\cite{FL} also argued that Parikh automata are well-suited for querying graph databases, while mitigating some of the complexity issues related with more expressive query languages.
 Further, they have been used in the model checking of transducer properties~\cite{FMR20}.

 As Parikh automata have been established as a robust and useful model, many variants thereof exist: pushdown (visibly~\cite{DFT19} and otherwise~\cite{Kar04}), two-way with~\cite{DFT19} and without stack~\cite{FGM19}, unambiguous~\cite{CFM13}, and weakly unambiguous~\cite{BCKN20} Parikh automata, to name a few.